-The Master of Science degree with concentrations in Sport Administration and Outdoor Recreation Management is designed to prepare competent effective leaders with a biblical worldview who will model high standards and assume a leadership role in the sport industry.
+The Master of Science degree is designed to prepare competent and effective leaders with a biblical worldview who will model high standards and assume a leadership role in the sport industry.
 Leaders in the field of sport management are seen as those who assume a facilitating role in accomplishing the goals and objectives of a business based administrative position in sport.